behnazkhoshnood/Nonogram-puzzle/README.md

   - #### Second section:

+    - **Rules and Nanogram pages**

+     - In these pages there is 2 buttons to switch between clicking on colored or gray aquares on top of the page.
+A header that shows the remaining lives of the player is also added under the nanogram puzzle.

     - **Rules page**

      - This section consist of a turtorial nanogram with lots of guide notes to show how the game works.

      - In this page there is also a hint button that can be used for more guidenss throughout the game.

-    - **Nanogram pages**
+    - **Nanogram page**

-     - This section consist of the main nanogram puzzle.
+    - This page consist of the main nanogram puzzle.
-     - In this page and the Rules page there is also a header that shows the player how much life they have left and 2 buttons to click between clicking on colored or gray aquares.

    - **Ranking page**